-- They have to be placed in a .prebuild or .postbuild file in the same path as the original .tt2 file. - The file name must be the same as the configuration file, but having the mentioned suffixes. - The commands must be bash compatible. - · The commands must return o if successful. - The target configuration file is matched by the environment variable output_file.
+- They have to be placed in a prebuild or postbuild file in the same path as the original .tt2 file. - The file name must be the same as the configuration file, but having the mentioned suffixes. - The commands must be bash compatible. - · The commands must return 0 if successful. - The target configuration file is matched by the environment variable output_file.